Find your cheer: 5 tips to reduce holiday stress

 5. Focus on others

 The best way to reduce holiday stress is to take your mind off your ever-growing holiday to-do list and find ways to make others’ holiday burdens lighter.
-Whether it’s helping an elderly relative with his or her holiday shopping or collecting gifts for children who are less fortunate, helping others will boost your own emotional and mental well-being, while also getting into the true spirit of the holidays.
+Whether it’s helping an elderly relative with holiday shopping or collecting gifts for children who are less fortunate, helping others will boost your own emotional and mental well-being, while also getting into the true spirit of the holidays.

 Sign me up for email updates